 2. Libre Office Calc

-Libre Office Calc is an open-source tool for Excel.
-Although it can look a bit outdated when analyzing data, this office program actually includes robust features for finance professionals.
+Libre Office Calc is an open-source spreadsheet tool that provides robust features for finance professionals.

 Pros: Open-source and free, powerful features, strong customization.